-Action Description Z/Create Launches the Create VM Wizard.
-See Creating a New Virtual Machine. Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
+Action Description 2 Create Launches the Create VM Wizard.
+See Creating a New Virtual Machine. 财 Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
 See Copying a Virtual Machine.
 Import/Restore Imports a VM from a set of OVF and VHD files.
 See Creating and Migrating Virtual Machines.
 The import wizard allows you to import a VM to create a new instance of the VM or restore a VM to create an identical VM with the same hardware IDs provided in the OVF and VHD files.
-The following actions are available for use if the VM is running.
-And the second Mounts a USB device or a network-mounted folder (that is, a directory) to make it available to the guest operating system.
+The following actions are available for use if the VM is running. پچھی Mount Mounts a USB device or a network-mounted folder (that is, a directory) to make it available to the guest operating system.
 You can then export a VM to the mounted location.
-See Mounting a USB Device or Network-mounted Folder on the ztC Edge Mount System.
-Unmounts a mounted USB device or a network-mounted folder.
 See Mounting a USB Device or Network-mounted Folder on the ztC Edge System.
-Unmount
+Unmount Unmounts a mounted USB device or a network-mounted folder.
+See Mounting a USB Device or Network-mounted Folder on the ztC Edge System.

-Action Description vie l Opens a console for the selected VM.
-See Opening a Virtual Machine Console Console Session.
-Churte device the collected VM Coo Churting Device a Vietual Machine Shutdown Shuts down the selected VM.
+Action Description Console Opens a console for the selected VM.
+See Opening a Virtual Machine Console Session.
+Shutdown Shuts down the selected VM.
 See Shutting Down a Virtual Machine.
-Immediately stops processing in the selected VM and destroys its memory state.
-Power Off Use this only as a last resort, when the VM cannot be successfully shutdown.
+Power Off Immediately stops processing in the selected VM and destroys its memory state.
+Use this only as a last resort, when the VM cannot be successfully shutdown.
 See Powering Off a Virtual Machine.
-The following action ns are available if the VM is shut down or stopped.
-E Launches the Reprovision Virtual Machine wizard.
-The VM must be shut down Config prior to launching this wizard.
-See Reprovisioning Virtual Machine Resources.
-Recovers an existing VM on your ztC Edge system by overwriting the VM from a Restore previous copy of OVF and VHD files.
+The following actions are available if the VM is shut down or stopped.
+Config Launches the Reprovision Virtual Machine wizard.
+The VM must be shut down prior to launching this wizard.
+See Reprovisioning Virtual Machine Resources. ें Restore Recovers an existing VM on your ztC Edge system by overwriting the VM from a previous copy of OVF and VHD files.
 See Replacing/Restoring a Virtual Machine from an OVF File.
-1 Saves the image of a VM to a set of OVF and VHD files.
-You can import these files Export on another system or import them back to the same ztC Edge system to restore or duplicate the original VM.
+Export Saves the image of a VM to a set of OVF and VHD files.
+You can import these files on another system or import them back to the same ztC Edge system to restore or duplicate the original VM.
 See Exporting a Virtual Machine.
-N Start Boots the selected VM.
+Start Boots the selected VM.
 See Starting a Virtual Machine.
-0 Boot From CD Boots a VM from the selected virtual CD.
+Boot From CD Boots a VM from the selected virtual CD.
 See Booting from a Virtual CD.

 Action Description Remove Removes a VM.
 See Removing a Virtual Machine.
-The following action is available if the Stratus Redundant Linux software has removed the VM from service and powered it off because an excessive failure rate.
-Reset Device Resets the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
+The following action is available if the Stratus Redundant Linux software has removed the VM from ser- vice and powered it off because an excessive failure rate.
+Resets the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
 See Resetting MTBF for a Failed Virtual Machine.
-When a VM crashes, the Stratus Redundant Linux software automatically restarts it, unless it has fallen below its MTBF threshold.
+When a VM crashes, the Stratus Redundant Linux software automatically restarts Reset Device it, unless it has fallen below its MTBF threshold.
 If the VM is below the MTBF threshold, the Stratus Redundant Linux software leaves it in the crashed state.
 If necessary, you can click Reset Device to restart the VM and reset the MTBF counter.